THDCMustang/thdcmustang.github.io/README.md

 2. Make your changes in your fork.
 3. Commit the changes to your fork.
 4. Open a pull request to merge your fork into the upstream repository.

-## Feedback

-Give us your feedback!
-We would love to hear it.
-[Open an issue and tell us what you think.](https://github.com/THDCMustang)

-## Public domain
-By submitting a pull request, you agree to comply with the policies on our [LICENSE](LICENSE.md) page.